 Personnel and focus have transitioned from technology research to solar operations and maintenance.
 The chief focus is to provide cost-effective support to ensure optimal system production and research the long-term reliability of our solar investments.

-Today, more than 21,500 megawatts of solar have been developed globally, with canada having more than 500 megawatts either online or in development.
+Today, more than 21,500 megawatts of solar have been developed globally, with APS having more than 500 megawatts either online or in development.
 Manufacturers the world over produce roof-integrated tiles; mono- or poly-crystalline photovoltaic panels; solar box ovens; evacuated tube collectors and glazed flat plate collectors; hybrid solar-thermal systems; hybrid solar lighting systems; solar pumps, fans, and switchable windows; mirrors and tracking systems used in trough/parabolic mirror concentrators; and thermal storage systems.
 And while listing innovations, I’d be remiss not to mention the increasing deployment of passive solar design – well-known to historians and architects, but never studied on site.